Meshugah/FullStack-Roadmap/README.md

 Functional programming is heavily based on lambda calculus.
 Func. prog. uses pure functions and thus avoid side-effects.
 A lambda function isn't really related, it's just a function with no name.

 - What is a pure-function?
   They are all about mapping inputs to outputs.
 Get that? *A fixed input always returns a fixed output*.
-So there's no shared state and thus they can be used to avoid tons of bugs.
-Pure
+So there's no shared state and thus they can be used to avoid tons of bugs. some examples are map, reverse, find, maybe a custom forloop fp.

 - Pure functions don't cause any side effects? what's a Side effects?
   Side effects just mean that running the function will not affect the state outside the function.